rrauch/ars3nal/README.md

 3. **Local Caching:** Frequently accessed objects are cached locally to provide fast reads for hot data and reduce load on the network.

-## Project Status: First working release
+## Project Status: Third release

-After an intense initial development phase, we are happy to announce the first working release of ArS3nal!
-Although it's still early days, ArS3nal **is ready** to be tried out and tested - albeit still in a limited fashion.
+ArS3nal has seen its **third release** at this point and **is ready** to be tried out and tested - albeit still in a limited fashion.

 Check back frequently to follow the project progress.

 ### What works?

 From a user's point of view, ArS3nal allows *read-only* access to any *public* ArFs file system via the well-established S3 protocol.
+It also comes with *limited read/write* support.
 Multiple **Permabuckets** can be made available on the same instance, each getting their own friendly, configurable path.